Marmaray: Earthquake protection

-That the tunnel construction is only about 18 km away from the active North Anatolian Fault has worried some engineers and seismologists.
+The tunnel construction is only about 18 km away from the active North Anatolian Fault and has worried some engineers and seismologists.
 "Since AD 342, it has seen large earthquakes that each claimed more than 10,000 lives."
 Some scientists have estimated a 77% probability that, at some time in the next 30 years, Istanbul will suffer an earthquake measuring 7.0 or more on the Richter magnitude scale.
 The waterlogged, silty soil on which the tunnel is constructed has been known to liquefy during an earthquake so engineers injected industrial grout to 24 m below the seabed to keep it stable.
 The walls of the tunnel are made of waterproof concrete coated with a steel shell, each section independently watertight.
 The tunnel is made to flex and bend in the way that tall buildings are constructed to react if an earthquake hits.
-Floodgates at the joints of the tunnel are able to close and isolate water in the event of the walls' failing.
+Floodgates at the joints of the tunnel are able to close and isolate water in the event of the walls failing.

 Steen Lykke, project manager for Avrasyaconsult, the international consortium that oversaw the construction, summed the problems up by saying, "I can't think of any challenge this project lacks".